Big Battles Over Farm And Food Policies May Be Brewing As Trump Era Begins

 Among farmers, few regulations have inspired more hostility than the Environmental Protection Agency's Clean Water Rule.
 It laid out, among other things, a definition of which waterways should be subject to regulation under the Clean Water Act.
 Farmers were outraged to discover that some of their streams and ponds might be subject to federal regulation.
 It's likely that the EPA, under Scott Pruitt, will look for ways to withdraw or revise that rule.

 Other environmental regulations that are less well-known but probably more significant may also face scrutiny.
 Among them are the "conservation compliance" provisions of the Farm Bill.
-Under this law, farmers that plow up native grasslands or drain wetlands can lose their federal crop subsidies.
+Under this law, farmers who plow up native grasslands or drain wetlands can lose their federal crop subsidies.
 The EPA also could reduce the number of large-scale animal feeding operations that it regulates as "point sources" of pollution.

-Environmental groups are concerned about what Trump's pick for the EPA administrator will mean for the plight of bees.
+Environmental groups are concerned about what Trump's pick for EPA administrator will mean for the plight of bees.
 Bees are important to agriculture since so many crops rely on the pollination services they provide.
 And as we've reported, scientists are concerned that the widespread use of neonicotinoid (neonic) pesticides on crops such as corn and soybeans is linked to bee decline.
 Under the Obama administration, the EPA has been reviewing the safety of neonics.
 The Sierra Club is watching this issue closely.
-It pointed out in an email to its supporters that, "If Scott Pruitt is confirmed as EPA head...it is clear he will severely weaken the EPA's power."
-The Sierra Club email continues: "the fate of bees – and all the crops and ecosystems that depend on them – may come down to a standoff between the Trump administration and science itself."
+It pointed out in an email to its supporters that "If Scott Pruitt is confirmed as EPA head ... it is clear he will severely weaken the EPA's power."
+The Sierra Club email continues: "the fate of bees — and all the crops and ecosystems that depend on them — may come down to a standoff between the Trump administration and science itself."

 5. Will political inertia trump Trump?

 Ferd Hoefner is one of the true veterans of Washington's food policy community.
-He's been part of these debates for almost four decades, and has been policy director of the National Sustainable Agriculture Coalition, which represents small farmers, for 28 years.
+He has been part of these debates for almost four decades and has been policy director of the National Sustainable Agriculture Coalition, which represents small farmers, for 28 years.
 And Hoefner, in contrast to every other policy advocate and lobbyist whom we contacted, believes that the Trump administration may choose to continue some pieces of Obama's legacy in food and farm policy.

 Take the environment, he says.
 Alongside the predictable push to dismantle some environmental regulations, Hoefner sees a good chance that the next Farm Bill might actually contain a new initiative that environmentalists will welcome.
 It will focus on ways to improve the fertility and microbial health of farmland soil.
 Soil health has always been central to the concerns of organic farmers.
 "We have witnessed in the last several years a tremendous amount of interest in soil health from more conventional farms and organizations," Hoefner writes, in an email to The Salt.

 Hoefner also predicts that the Trump administration will end up supporting another piece of the Obama legacy, a controversial regulation issued in recent weeks, that protects farmers from abuse at the hands of meat packers and large-scale poultry producers.
-According to Hoefner, it makes little sense, politically, for Trump to dump a rule that benefits some of his strongest supporters, small farmers who raise cattle, hogs, and poultry.
+According to Hoefner, it makes little sense, politically, for Trump to dump a rule that benefits some of his strongest supporters, small farmers who raise cattle, hogs and poultry.